housecanary/hc-api-python/housecanary/hc_api_excel_concat/README.rst

 - -o FILE --output=FILE

     Optional.
-A file name for the Excel output.
+A file name for the combined Excel output.
 The file name you specify should have the ``.xlsx`` extension.
 Defaults to ``output.xlsx``

 - -f PATH --files=PATH

     Optional.
 A path to save the individual Excel files for each address.
-If not specified, the individual files are not saved.
+Defaults to 'output_files'.

 - -e ENDPOINT --endpoint=ENDPOINT